 Krya has an excellent range of face Lepas for different skin types.
 As with serums and Choornams, we often suggest a combination of Face lepas to solve the issues of combination skin.
 Please explore our Ayurvedic lepas here.
 Here is a more detailed post on using a face lepas and a simple checklist to use your lepa correctly.

 Ayurvedic skincare – a 30 day challenge VLOG

 After seeing a lot of information on 10 and 15 step routines and the use of multiple products for skin, most people are taken aback at the simplicity of an ayurvedic skincare routine.
 Is that all they ask?
 Will just these 3 steps be enough for our skin?

-The young Krya marketing team took this one step further.
-Dharshana Balaji and Sanjuktha Susindar decided to try a 30 day skincare challenge using Krya’s skincare products, chosen for their unique skin type and concerns.
+The young Krya marketing team took this one step further & two of them decided to try a 30 day skincare challenge using Krya’s skincare products, chosen for their unique skin type and concerns.

 How did this go?
 Did they like the routine?
 Did they see any results at all?
-For more on this, please catch our Vlog on this tomorrow on the Krya YT channel.
-Subscribe here for updates.
+You can see the results here in this fun vlog on the Krya YT channel.